 Driver recruitment and retention woes continue

-While freight demand is projected to remain high in the upcoming months, capacity is expected to dwindle, as driver turnover rate for large truckload carrier has climbed to 94 percent.
+While freight demand is projected to remain high in the upcoming months, capacity is expected to dwindle, as the driver turnover rate for large truckload carriers has climbed to 94 percent.

 According to Bob Costello, American Trucking Association’s chief economist, the increase in driver turnover is fueled by multiple factors, including driver recruitment and retention problems.

 ATA’s Trucking Activity Report shows that the annualized turnover rate for fleets with more than $30 million in revenue increased by 20 percent compared to Q1 2017.